htcfreek/PreOS-ResetLapsPassword/README.md

 # Credits
 This repository includes scripts (and other files) that where created while my day to day job work.
 I want to say thank you to my employer who allows me to share them with you (the community).

+A big thank you to Mr. Jochen Schmitt, who mentioned this package in his [blog](https://www.wpm-blog.de/) and helped me with testing the initial release.

 # Disclaimer
-All named product and company names are trademarks (™) or registered (®) trademarks of their respective holders.
+Product names and company names are trademarks (™) or registered (®) trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 # License